mlochbaum/BQN/doc/map.md

         "ABCD" ≍¨ "0123"

 This makes for a lot fewer applications than Table.
-Only the diagonal elements from Table's result are seen, as we can check with [Transpose](transpose.md).
+Only the diagonal elements from Table's result are seen, as we can check with [Reorder Axes](transpose.md#reorder-axes).

         0‿0 ⍉ "ABCD" ≍⌜ "0123"

 If the argument lengths don't match then Each gives an error.
-This contrasts with zip in many languages, which drops elements from the longer argument (this is natural for linked lists).
+This differs from zip in many languages, which drops elements from the longer argument (this is natural for linked lists).
 This flexibility is rarely wanted in BQN, and having an error right away saves debugging time.

         "ABC" ≍¨ "01234"